 After all that, refresh your browser, or, delete the cache and you should see your blog or website custom Favicon appears at the top browser tab.
 And the most important, it will appear with every link bookmarked.

 You can also use any FTP software and follow the above steps.
-You will need to have your login details, but I just used the cPanel, simply, because the majority of new servers work with cPanel manager service.
+You will need to have your login details, but I just used the cPanel, simply, because the majority of new servers works with cPanel manager service.
 If you need more information you can read How to upload to WordPress using Filezilla.

 If you have a theme with a control panel, then, you don’t need to work with cPanel, just search on your theme control panel and settings.
-You will find an option that lets you easily upload your Favicon directly from WordPress dashboard, it’s easy and takes a few seconds.
+You will find an option that lets you easily upload your Favicon directly from WordPress dashboard, it’s easy and take a few seconds.